Dig Data Security vs CSPM Vendors: 6 Key Differences

 5. What’s an acceptable MTTD for data incidents?

-Dig is the only cloud security tool that provides cloud DLP capabilities including real-time data detection and response.
-Dig can detect an incident such as a mass download of a PII-containing database within minutes; other tools would rely on daily or hourly scans.
+Prisma Cloud is the only cloud security tool that provides cloud DLP capabilities including near real-time data detection and response.
+Prisma Cloud can detect an incident such as a mass download of a PII-containing database within minutes; other tools would rely on daily or hourly scans.

 Why you should care: Every minute matters during an exfiltration event.
 Early detection helps remediate incidents earlier, limit their damage, and effectively investigate the vulnerabilities that cause them.